epfl-ada/ada-2022-project-dataverse/README.md

 ## Methods

 Q1.
 To look for trends, we can analyze the amount of films produced in a period along with box revenue and review scores (but the two latter ones have limitations).
+We will find countries that are leading the industry.
-We will find the most popular genres across time.
-We will apply statistical analysis to answer questions like “Do films made in the US get on average higher review scores than in the other world?” and find dependencies that relate to review score.
+We analyze the overall data for different genres and countries.
+We apply statistical analysis to answer questions like “Do films based on books have higher review score?” and find dependencies that relate to review score.

 Q2.
 We want to track the evolution of the most descriptive and common words in films during time and see how these characteristics vary across different film categories.
 The plan is to perform a linguistic analysis on subtitles and plot summaries using TF-IDF and find the most representative words.
 We will cluster films based on their genre, country, time of creation, runtime and other features and check out how these words vary across different clusters.

 Q3.
-The abstract goal here is to find a measure of similarity between the plot and the description.
-We plan to extract text embeddings from the content (subtitles, plots, titles) using pretrained BERT model and compare the similarity of vectors representing title and the description.
-Then we will perform a statistical analysis to find whether films with larger similarity between the title and the description get higher review scores.

-Q4.
 We plan to predict the review score by training the MLP on the regression problem.
 We will use our data in such a way that text variables (for example, summaries) will already be replaced by BERT embeddings.

-Q5.
+Q4.
 Are movies based on books more appreciated than those that are not?
 We often hear “The original book was way better than the movie!”.
 We are interested to see if the ratings are indeed different.
 We downloaded various book ratings datasets and we plan to check if the ratings are different in favor of the books in comparison of their movie counterpart.